This article assumes you have reviewed the following – Planning Your Go-Live Strategy

 Updating the DNS for your site is done through your domain registrars (GoDaddy Network Solutions,…) tools.

-When you are ready to go live you will want to update the DNS at the time designated as follows:
+When you are ready to go live you will want to update the DNS at the time designated as directed by CIMcloud in the ticket response.
+This will be updating the ANAME or CNAME record for the site with the IP address provided.
+At this time CIMcloud will make other updates and generate the TLS certificate.

 Other Updates at Site Launch

-After the DNS is updated you will want to add the new URL to the list of Your Domains in the appropriate Customer Site record.
+After the DNS is updated, you will want to add the new URL as the Default Domain in the appropriate Customer Site record.
 Go to Settings Workspace > Customer Site Settings > Customer Sites.
-Click on Edit for the desired customer site and in the General Section add the new URL to the Your Domains list.
+Click on Edit for the desired customer site and in the General Section add/update the URL as the Default Domain.